michaelchamu/rime-artefacts/README.md

 ---

+##Acknowledgements

+- The project is part of my PhD and is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 425869111 and is part of Priority Program SPP2199 Scalable Interaction Paradigms for Pervasive Computing Environments.
+- The code for the coaster was adapted from https://github.com/theleadingzero/smart-pillow

 ## Contribution

 We welcome contributions to enhance these smart home control devices.
 Feel free to fork this repository, make changes, and submit a pull request.